bpt26/usher_wiki/docs/source/Strain_Phylogenetics.rst

 Presentations
 ----------------------------------------

-We have presented this package and analyses on GISAID data at the Covid-19 Dynamics & Evolution Meeting, held virtually on October 19-20, 2020. `You can find our slides here <https://usher-wiki.readthedocs.io/en/latest/sp_meet.html>`_.
+We have presented this package and analyses on GISAID data at the Covid-19 Dynamics & Evolution Meeting, held virtually on October 19-20, 2020. :doc:`You can find our slides here <presentations/sp_meet>`.

 ----------------------------------------